pact-foundation/pact-js/README.md

 1. Validate the expected interactions were made between your consumer and the Mock Service
 1. Generate the pact(s)

-Check out the `examples` folder for examples with Karma Jasmine, Mocha and Jest.
+Check out the `examples` folder for examples with Mocha and Jest.
 The example below is taken from the [integration spec](https://github.com/pact-foundation/pact-js/blob/master/src/pact.integration.spec.ts).

 ```javascript
 const path = require("path")